Zele Racing: Auto GP

 The Austrian racing team returned to the professional racing circuit in 2012 entering the Auto GP series.
 During their inaugural, 2012, season the team entered seven different drivers over their two cars.
 Giacomo Ricci and Sergio Campana scored the best results for the team, both with a third-place finish.
 Ricci scored the podium finish at Marrakech while Campana scored his podium finish at Sonoma.

 In 2013 the team started the season with reigning FIA Formula Two champion Luciano Bacheta and former Formula 1 driver Narain Karthikeyan.
 Bacheta delivered the first race win, at Marrakech.
 Karthikeyan left the team after the Hungarian round.
 Karthikeyan felt frustrated with mistakes by the team during pitstops and technical preparation.
 Bacheta left the team after four rounds to focus on a possible GP2 Series move.
 Christian Klien replaced Bacheta for Mugello, along with Tamás Pál Kiss.
 The team did not race until the final round at Brno.

 Tamás Pál Kiss remained for the majority of the 2014 season, winning at Paul Ricard.
 At Imola Kiss came in for a pit stop without the team knowing, this cost the Hungarian valuable points.
 After the difficult Imola weekend Kiss did not return with the team.
 The team stated financial difficulties as the reason for his absence.

 The creation of the Formula Acceleration 1, which uses the same car as the Auto GP, caused both racing grids to shrink.
 This continued for the 2015 Auto GP season.
 At the start of the season the two championships had the intention to merge, but this did not come to fruition.
-The 2015 season opener fielded only eight cars, three of which entered by Zele Racing.
+The 2015 season opener fielded only eight cars, three of which were entered by Zele Racing.
 With only seven cars at the second round of the championship, the remainder of the season was canceled.
 Antônio Pizzonia had the best results and was unofficially crowned champion.
 The series was revived for 2016, but again with very small grids.
 After the first round of the season the championship merged with BOSS GP.